kkato/kkato/README.md

 - Infrastructure engineer at [@wantedly](https://wantedlyinc.com/)
 - Working with Kubernetes, PostgreSQL, AWS, Terraform, and Go
-- Interested in databases (especially PostgreSQL)
+- Interested in contributing OSS (especially PostgreSQL)
 - In my free time: bouldering, cooking, and traveling

 <!--